akantak/etrade_tax_poland/README.md

 Use at your own risk!
 Do not treat it as a tax consultancy.

+@akantak: I am an initial author of these scripts.
+Starting 2025, I'm no longer an Intel employee, so I won't have interest, neither the access to PDF files to continue the development.

+Feel free to take over and submit PRs.

 ## General

 Those scripts were initially designed to calculate taxes from E\*TRADE dividends for Intel employees.